awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 + Use a [hardware security module \(HSM\)](https://en.wikipedia.org/wiki/Hardware_security_module) such as those offered by [AWS CloudHSM](https://aws.amazon.com/cloudhsm/)\.
 + Use your existing key management tools\.

 If you don't have a key management system, we recommend AWS KMS\.
 The AWS Encryption SDK integrates with AWS KMS to help you protect and use your master keys\.
-You can also use the AWS Encryption SDK with other master key providers, including custom ones that you define\.
+You can also use the AWS Encryption SDK with other [keyrings](concepts.md#keyring) and[ master key providers](concepts.md#master-key-provider), including custom ones that you define\.
 Even if you don't use AWS, you can still use this AWS Encryption SDK\.

 ## AWS Encryption SDK Encryption Workflows<a name="encryption-workflows"></a>

 The workflows in this section explain how the SDK encrypts data and decrypts [encrypted messages](concepts.md#message)\.
 They show how the SDK uses the components that you create, including the [cryptographic materials manager](concepts.md#crypt-materials-manager) \(CMM\), [master key provider](concepts.md#master-key-provider), and [master key](concepts.md#master-key), to respond to encryption and decryption requests from your application\.

+**Note**
+The AWS Encryption SDK in C is a preview release\.
+The code and the documentation are subject to change\.

 ### How the SDK Encrypts Data<a name="encrypt-workflow"></a>

 The SDK provides methods that encrypt strings, byte arrays, and byte streams\.
 For code examples showing calls to encrypt and decrypt strings and byte streams in each supported programming languages, see the examples in the [Programming Languages](programming-languages.md) section\.

 1. Your application passes plaintext data to one of the encryption methods\.
+We also recommend that you pass in an optional, non\-secret [encryption context](concepts.md#encryption-context)\.

+1. The encryption method asks the [cryptographic materials manager](concepts.md#crypt-materials-manager) \(CMM\) for encryption materials\.
+The CMM is a component that assembles the data keys, signing keys, and other encryption materials\.

-   To indicate the source of the [data keys](concepts.md#DEK) that you want to use to encrypt your data, your request specifies a cryptographic materials manager \(CMM\) or a master key provider\. \(If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with your chosen master key provider\.\)
+   In the AWS Encryption SDK for Java and Python, you can specify a CMM or a master key provider\.
+If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with your chosen master key provider\.
+In the AWS Encryption SDK for C, you must specify a CMM and a [keyring](concepts.md#keyring)\.

-1. The encryption method asks the CMM for data keys \(and related cryptographic material\)\.

-1. The CMM gets a [master key](concepts.md#master-key) from its master key provider\.
-**Note**
-If you are using AWS Key Management Service \(AWS KMS\), the KMS master key object that is returned identifies the CMK, but the actual CMK never leaves the AWS KMS service\.

-1. The CMM asks the master key to generate a data key\.
-The master key returns two copies of the data key, one in plaintext and one encrypted under the master key\.

-1. The CMM returns the plaintext and encrypted data keys to the encryption method\.
+1. The CMM requests encryption materials from the [keyring](concepts.md#keyring) in the session \(C\) or the master keys specified by the [master key provider](concepts.md#master-key-provider) \(Java and Python\)\.
+The response includes a plaintext data key and the same data key encrypted under the master keys\.
+The CMM returns these encryption materials to the encryption method\.

 1. The encryption method uses the plaintext data key to encrypt the data, and then discards the plaintext data key\.
+If you provided an encryption context, the encryption method also cryptographically binds the encryption context to the encrypted data\.

-1. The encryption method returns an [encrypted message](concepts.md#message) that contains the encrypted data and the encrypted data key\.
+1. The encryption method returns an [encrypted message](concepts.md#message) that contains the encrypted data, the encrypted data key, and other metadata, including the encryption context, if one was used\.

 ### How the SDK Decrypts an Encrypted Message<a name="decrypt-workflow"></a>

-The SDK provides methods that decrypt an encrypted message and return plaintext strings, byte arrays, or byte streams\.
+The SDK provides methods that decrypt the [encrypted message](concepts.md#message) and return plaintext strings, byte arrays, or byte streams\.
 For code examples in each supported programming languages, see the examples in the [Programming Languages](programming-languages.md) section\.

+You must use the same master key provider and keyring to decrypt that you used to encrypt, or a compatible one\.

-1. Your application passes an encrypted message to a decryption method\.
+1. Your application passes an [encrypted message](concepts.md#message) to a decryption method\.

-   To indicate the source of the [data keys](concepts.md#DEK) that were used to encrypt your data, your request specifies a cryptographic materials manager \(CMM\) or a master key provider\. \(If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with the specified master key provider\.\)
+   In Java and Python, to indicate the source of the [data keys](concepts.md#DEK) that were used to encrypt your data, your request specifies a cryptographic materials manager \(CMM\) or a master key provider\. \(If you specify a master key provider, the AWS Encryption SDK creates a default CMM that interacts with the specified master key provider\.\)

+   In C, you pass in a session that includes the CMM and the [keyring](concepts.md#keyring) that you are using\.

 1. The decryption method asks the CMM for cryptographic materials to decrypt the encrypted message\.
-It passes in information from the message header, including the encrypted data keys\.
+It passes in information from the encrypted message, including the encrypted data keys\.

-1. To get decryption materials, the Default CMM asks its master key provider for a master key that can decrypt the encrypted data key\.
-It uses the master key to decrypt the encrypted data key\.
-Then, it returns the decryption materials \(including the plaintext data key\) to the decryption method\.
+1. In Java and Python, to get decryption materials, the Default CMM asks its master key provider for a master key that can decrypt one of the encrypted data keys\.
 Other CMMs might use different techniques to get the decryption materials\.
+In C, the CMM asks the keyring for decryption materials\.
+The keyring uses its master keys to decrypt one of the encrypted data keys\.

+   The response includes the decryption materials, including the plaintext data key\.

 1. The decryption method uses the plaintext data key to decrypt the data, then discards the plaintext data key\.